porizi/react-typescript-bootstrap/README.md

 2. Search for a type definition (eg. react): `typings search react`

-3. Install the typing of your choice (remember to prefix it with the source): `typings install dt-react`
+3. Install the typing of your choice (remember to prefix it with the source): `typings install dt-react --save`

 ### Other useful articles